meet-projects/Y1YL-Labs/OnlineWebBuilders/README.md

 ## Instructions:
 > Before we start, decide on a online web builder tool of your choosing, and create an account there!
+(Recommended: <a href="wix.com" target="_blank">Wix.com</a>)

 1. Change the title to `"Your name's" Portfolio`
 1. Create a section to write your skills, challenges and highlights:
 	- Write your all of the skills you have and the skills you have learned at MEET so far!
-	- Write the challenges you have faced during your MEET experience, and how you got through them.
+	- Write the worth-mentioning challenges you have faced during your MEET experience, and how you overcame them.
 	- Write the highlights of your journey in CS.
 1. Create a section for your projects:
 	- Add your MEET projects here!
 We did the OOP project, CYOA Front-end project, and the group Front-end project.